irisbaron/loopback-demo-zos/README.md

 }
 ```

-datasource.json

-We showed steps to create the customer datasource.
-Similarly, repeat this step to generate the credit-card and rewards program datasources, named creditCardRecords and rewardsProgramRecords, respectively.
+We showed the steps to create the customer datasource.
+Repeat this step to generate the credit-card and rewards program datasources, named `creditCardRecords` and `rewardsProgramRecords`, respectively.

 ### Generating Model Objects

 In this step we add models to the project.
 A _LoopBack model_ is a JavaScript object that represents backend data such as databases.
 They are stored in JSON format and specify properties and other characteristics of the API.
 Models are connected to backend systems via data sources.
 Every LoopBack application has a set of default models, which you can extend to suit your application&#39;s requirements.
 You can also define custom models.
 For more information on models, see [Defining models (LoopBack documentation)](http://loopback.io/doc/en/lb3/Defining-models.html).

 In our example we have three models: customer, credit-card and rewards.
 Each of these models has its own properties and connects to its respective datasource.
 Here are the steps to generate the customer model.

-Still in the project directory at the root folder, type the following:
+In the project root directory, type the following:

 ```bash
 lb model
 ```

-Just like before, you&#39;ll be walked through the process of making a model object, all from the command line.
+Just like before, you'll be walked through the process of making a model object, all from the command line.
 Select the following options:

 ```
 ?Enter the model name: Customer